wrlpeake/ruby-TTT-starter-project/README.md

 ## How to Play

-1. Start the game by running `ruby tic-tac-toe.rb` from your command line while you are inside the directory
+1. Start the game by running `ruby lib/tic-tac-toe.rb` from your command line while you are inside the directory

 ## Testing

-1. Run `bundle exec rspec spec` for one run of the test suite
+1. Run `bundle exec rspec` for one run of the test suite
 2. Run `bundle exec guard` to start the test watcher